LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-20-CommonSQLServerErrorsOnMacOsM1.md

 > Photo by Markus Spiske from [Pexels](https://www.pexels.com/photo/green-and-white-line-illustration-225769/)

 Some errors in SQL Server are clear enough.
-Abstract that from a Docker Container and suddenly it's a whole new layer of complexity.
+In a Docker Container that adds suddenly a whole new layer of complexity.

 Is the docker image compatible?
 Is my connection string off?